jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 # Known Issues

 The image display on Reviews are too big on Samsung 10.
+This does not affect the overall functionality of the website.

 # Credits